top of page

 Elaine Kelly and Tyler Tavares on the Local Churchology Podcast

 As we look at what Mara has experienced and learned, and how it resulted in her fear of speaking, moving, taking a risk, or attracting attention.
 Still today, authoritarian or dominant silencing of women can lead them to be inclined to doubt, to lack confidence, or to be afraid.
-I hope that my novel, Forgotten Followers, will bring love, healing, and hope.
+Doubts and their causes are addressed in my novel.
+I aim for Forgotten Followers to bring love, healing, and hope.

 The Bible warns us against harmful behaviours: mocking, insulting, blaming, ignoring people, using people, telling them they are not worthy of respect, abusing power, lying, coveting, anger, and sexual abuse.
 The church should not be hiding or covering up these behaviours.
 Allowing violence to harm women makes women feel silenced, shamed, and guilty.
 My novel shows how these behaviours lead Mara to have low self-worth, feel helpless and afraid.